 - ACL reconstruction surgery for patients who have a ruptured or torn anterior cruciate ligament (ACL)

-World-class knee replacement and other orthopedic surgeries at BWH.
+World-class knee replacement and other orthopaedic surgeries at BWH.

-The orthopedic program at BWH is consistently ranked as one of the best programs in the country by US News & World Report.
-Our skilled and experienced orthopedic surgical staff is noted for continually raising the standards of care for orthopedic surgery, including knee replacement and hip replacement surgeries.
+The orthopaedic program at BWH is consistently ranked as one of the best programs in the country by US News & World Report.
+Our skilled and experienced orthopaedic surgical staff is noted for continually raising the standards of care for orthopaedic surgery, including knee replacement and hip replacement surgeries.
 In addition to replacement of damaged knees and hips, BWH offers elbow, wrist, ankle, and shoulder replacement surgery.

-Patients seeking surgery for replacement or repair of damaged knees can make an appointment with one of our more than 25 orthopedic specialists at four locations in the greater Boston area.
-Our orthopedic surgery staff encourages patients' active participants in their care and recovery while providing patients with expert, comprehensive care.
+Patients seeking surgery for replacement or repair of damaged knees can make an appointment with one of our more than 25 orthopaedic specialists at four locations in the greater Boston area.
+Our orthopaedic surgery staff encourages patients' active participants in their care and recovery while providing patients with expert, comprehensive care.

-Patients also benefit from the research conducted at our Orthopedic Research Laboratories, where our orthopedic surgeons and researchers are actively developing new treatment options for patients with joint conditions.
-Our research approach is to translate new findings from basic and clinical investigations into innovate treatment options for bone and joint health, including knee replacement and repair surgery.Learn more about Knee Replacement at Brigham and Women’s Hospital.»
+Patients also benefit from the research conducted at our Orthopaedic Research Laboratories, where our orthopaedic surgeons and researchers are actively developing new treatment options for patients with joint conditions.
+Our research approach is to translate new findings from basic and clinical investigations into innovate treatment options for bone and joint health, including knee replacement and repair surgery.Learn more about Knee Replacement at Brigham and Women’s Hospital. »